jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 8 - Messaging Systems.md

 - 0 refers to a single thread
 - 1 is multi-threaded, where main thread can access the MPI
 - 2 is multi-threaded, where threads can access MPI one at a time
-- 3 Has no re
+- 3 has no restrictions